zoemccormick/rbac_workshop/README.md

 To make sure the configuration made it through without error, `greymatter get proxy fibonacci-proxy`, and you should see both of the above changes in the new object.

-Once configured, it can take several minutes for the RBAC rule to take affect.
+Once configured, it can take several minutes for the RBAC rule to take effect.
 If you're following the Fibonacci service sidecar logs with `sudo kubectl logs deployment/fibonacci -c sidecar -f`, you can see the point at which it starts reloading the filters.
 Up to a minute after this happens, the configuration will take effect.

 To test that the RBAC filter has been enabled, hit  `https://{your-ec2-public-ip}:{port}/services/fibonacci/1.0/`.
 When the response is `RBAC: access denied`, the filter has taken affect and you are locked out of your service!
 You should see the same response on any endpoint of the fibonacci service, try `https://{your-ec2-public-ip}:{port}/services/fibonacci/1.0/fibonnacci/37`.